W427697/Discord-/docs/configure/compilers.md

 <Callout variant="info">

 Support for the SWC builder is currently experimental for Next.js projects, and it's not enabled by default.
 It requires you to opt in to use it.
+For more information on configuring SWC with the supported frameworks, see the [SWC API](../api/main-config-swc.md) documentation.

 </Callout>